Is Indian food healthy? Common misconceptions challenged!

 Each of these ingredients contribute towards a balanced diet.

 Spices and herbs are not just seasonings.
-They are know to have antioxidant and anti-microbial properties that helps inhibit the growth of microorganisms.
+There are many health benefits of cooking with spices.
+They are known to have antioxidant and anti-microbial properties that helps inhibit the growth of microorganisms.

 Majority of raw ingredients used in a typical Indian household is seasonal, fresh produce , varied in colours and textures, a great source of multitude of nutrients.